CMD97/Multinational-Retail-Data-Centralisation/README.md

 ### Milestone 3 & 4

 Milestones 3 & 4 were both performed using postgreSQL inside pgAdmin4.
-As there is no recollection of them on VSCode, there is `.txt` files that are named respectively which have the queries inside that were executed, as well as a detail of what was being requested.
+As there is no recollection of them on VSCode, there is `.txt` & `.ipynb` files that are named respectively which have the queries inside that were executed, as well as a detail of what was being requested.

 Below is a brief explanation of both: